isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

       Get your [required income documents ready](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents){:target="_blank"} such as your payslips for the past three months and CPF contribution history for the last 15 months.

       [Apply for your Housing Loan Eligibility (HLE) letter](https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome){:target="_blank"} before your HDB appointment.
-  - title: Use Contra Payment Facility if you are an existing HDB flat owner
+  - title: Use Contra Payment Facility if You Are an Existing HDB Flat Owner
     content: |
       You can consider [Contra Payment Facility](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/contra-payment-facility-for-new-flats){:target="_blank"} if you are buying an HDB flat and currently owns another HDB flat.